See more in my portfolio entry here:

 - Eve Margo Withrow – 2014 New Website, maintenance and content updates

-- * Jannie Ledard Glass Art – NEW! – 2008 New Website (fully designed one page site); 2016 WordPress Conversion, redesign and SSL
+- * Jannie Ledard Glass Art – – 2008 New Website (fully designed one page site); 2016 WordPress Conversion, redesign and SSL

 - * Joan Pechanec – 2013 New Website, maintenance and annual content updates.
 Joan needed a budget solution for her site and I worked with her to display the maximum number of paintings (40) possible while keeping costs at a minimum.
 The new site landed Joan her first solo show at the Orlando Art Center in the same year!
 After painting for nearly another year to have enough work to fill the space, she sold nearly all of the works on display!